OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 This is most likely the culprit, and exactly the kind of thing I would have loved to know months ago.
 As to why it doesn't break for the similar type `&Gc<Method>` next to it, or it only being in a few benchmarks, who knows...

-This bug is a nice example of GC in Rust being more of a pain.
+Interestingly, I'm not sure a raw pointer actually fixes the problem.
+Out of the few that break without the `black_box` call... only one is fixed by using a raw pointer instead of a reference?
+So this exemplifies more Rust optimizations not really caring about the possibility of GC.
 This is the kind of thing that you'd find in the language spec, with the exception that there's no proper spec out for Rust at the moment (there's a [team working on one, though](https://blog.rust-lang.org/inside-rust/2023/11/15/spec-vision.html)).

 These bugs all make me grateful that I at least don't have to handle the GC algorithm logic: I have the trusted MMTk implementations of GC algorithms that I can rely on.
 So trusted, in fact, that I've not found bugs in them.
 All of the discussed bugs in my VM have been of my own doing!
 Which is great for MMTk and for users, and I realize that saying "I messed up in many ways" is not so great for me.
-Oops.
+Oops, but still.

 ## some technical disclaimers